-Plan of Study and Requirements
+Plan of Study

-Core Autism Spectrum Courses (12 units)
+Autism Spectrum Curriculum (12 units)

-Note: SPED 791 or 825 is a prerequisite for SPED 794
+* Note: SPED 791 or 825 is a prerequisite for SPED 794

 Field experiences explicitly support opportunities to apply theoretical constructs, conduct and interpret assessments, and design and implement curriculum, instruction and intervention practices with diverse learners on the autism spectrum in a variety of educational and therapeutic contexts.

-The majority of field experiences may be carried out in a respective school, clinic or program site where a candidate is working or has access to engaging with learners on the autism spectrum.
-Candidates who are not working with this population, or otherwise do not have access to learners on the autism spectrum, will be supported by faculty to identify appropriate settings among our partner school, clinical and community field sites.
+Field experiences are closely aligned with each of the four Autism Spectrum certificate courses.
+The majority of field experiences may be carried out in a respective school, clinic or program site where a candidate is working or has access to engaging with autistic learners.
+Candidates who are not working with this population, or otherwise do not have access to autistic learners, will be supported by faculty to identify appropriate settings among our partner school, clinical and community field sites.